circleci/circleci-docs/jekyll/_docs/configuration.md

 <h2 id="build-dir">Specifying build directory</h2>

-Circle runs all commands on the repository root, by default.
+CircleCI runs all commands on the repository root, by default.
 However, if you store your application code in a subdirectory instead of the root, you can specify the build directory in circle.yml.
 For example, to set the build directory to `api` sub-directory, you can use the following configuration: